googleprojectzero/domato/README.md

 `<symbol> = a mix of constants and <other_symbol>s`

 Each grammar rule contains a left side and the right side separated by the equal character.
 The left side contains a symbol, while the right side contains the details on how that symbol may be expanded.
-When expanding a symol, all symbols on the right-hand side are expanded recursively while everything that is not a symbol is simply copied to the output.
+When expanding a symbol, all symbols on the right-hand side are expanded recursively while everything that is not a symbol is simply copied to the output.
 Note that a single rule can't span over multiple lines of the input file.

 Consider the following simplified example of a part of the CSS grammar: